haozhangzyb/react-tower-defense/README.md

 ## Configuration

-Please change the placeholder email in `env.local` to a valid email there.
+Please make a copy of `env.example`, rename it to `.env`, and replace placeholder email with a valid email there.

 "Replace `{YOUR_EMAIL_HERE}` with your email address in the URL.
 The URL may change occasionally so reach out to kemal@pronto.ai if it's not working for you."